(Body Shielding shields against DEW attacks: whether “sharp” and you feel the zap, or “subtle”- you don’t feel it gradually become more fatigued)

 I wear the Xenolite 630VS vest night and day; but I opt for more thickness at night (0.35 mm) versus day (0.175 mm)

 - I wear the Xenolite 630 VS vest during the day at a thickness of 0.175 mm.
 I’ve found this thickness is Ideal for TI’s for daytime wear.
 It’s about half as lite than the standard ~0.35 mm.
 This makes a big difference when you wear it all day under your clothes, like I do.
 The 0.175 mm thickness is also enough to block all the DEW I face by day.
-(Note Jan 2020: I am currently testing 0.125 mm as well)
+(Note Jan 2020: I am currently testing 0.125 mm as well).
+When ordering, choose option: 600-B Lead composite.

 For those who want to explore the different configurtations and options for lead vests, read on.